PathwayCommons/cpath2/README.md

   if it does modify the model though, i.e. not a read-only analysis, you are to run -dbindex and following steps again.)
  - -export (to get a sub-model, using absolute URIs, e.g., to upload to a Virtuoso SPARQL server)
- - -pack (TODO; creates a tarball containing all the data to be uploaded somewhere on a file server)